-Mattress Care and Use Information
+Wool Mattress Care

-The correct frame is essential for the comfort and longevity of your wool mattress.
-A beautiful Shepherd’s Dream LLC Wool Mattress deserves a compatible frame.
-Look for these elements: Solid wooden slats instead of a box spring or solid platform (both block airflow).
+Purchasing the correct frame is essential for the comfort and longevity of your mattress.
+A beautiful Shepherd’s Dream wool mattress deserves a compatible frame.
+We recommend looking for the following elements in a bed frame:

-Each wool mattress is carefully compressed by hand when it is created, but be aware that a mattress will compress an additional 10-15% during the first 3-6 months of use.
-Our other wool-filled products will compress 30-40% (pillows and mattress toppers).
-This is a completely natural process; it does not decrease any of the positive qualities of sleeping with wool.
+Each wool mattress is carefully compressed by hand when it’s created, but be aware that a mattress will compress an additional 10-15% during the first 3-6 months of use.
+Our other wool-filled products, such as pillows and mattress toppers, will compress 30-40%.
+This is a completely natural process; it doesn’t decrease any of the positive qualities of sleeping with wool.

-- Flip and rotate your new bedding frequently
+- Flip and rotate your bed seasonally.

 - Sleep on all parts of your bed.
 An occasional nap in the center of the bed will help to avoid a “hump” where no one usually sleeps.